jbqueru/stepback/README.md

 The music in its original form is delivered as an SNDH file, which combines player code and music data.
-While the music data was created specifically for this demo, the player code has restrictions that make it unsuitable for integration into Open Source binaries, and especially copyleft ones.
+While the music data was created specifically for this demo, the player code has licensing restrictions that make it unsuitable for integration into Open Source binaries, and especially copyleft ones.

 To avoid those restrictions, the music data is extracted as a raw